Andrew Carpenter Wheeler: Critic

 After returning to New York, he first wrote under the name "Trinculo" on general topics and as a drama critic for the New York Leader.
 He later moved to the New York World, where he adopted and popularized the "Nym Crinkle" name.
 He then moved to the Sun and then back to the World (in 1883), while also contributing to magazines.
 He also briefly was an editor at the New York Star in 1879, and then founded a paper in Tarrytown, New York, called the Sunnyside Press, which lasted less than a year.
 He worked into the 1890s before retiring.
 He also used the pseudonym "Feuilleton," and briefly published a journal called Nym Crinkle's Feuilleton.

 As a drama critic, Wheeler was considered to be merciless.
 Theatre historian Thomas K. Wright wrote in 1972 that Wheeler's criticism was contradictory and his view of a work could change over time, perhaps because he enjoyed "polemics."
 Wright also concluded that Wheeler was "preoccupied, near obsessed, with masculinity," and "regarded his age as a decadent, effeminate time."
 Wright particularly favored Edwin Forrest, who once upbraided Wheeler for suggesting in a column that Forrest should retire before his powers declined.
 Wheeler disliked the celebrated Edwin Booth.

 Other works

 Wheeler also wrote a number of plays, including one called The Twins (1876) with Steele MacKaye, which was not a success.
-And he collaborated with Edward Alfriend in The Great Diamond Robbery (1895).
+He collaborated with Edward Alfriend in The Great Diamond Robbery (1895).